Vintage-Style Bakeware That’ll Really Take You Back

 Taste of Home

 For cakes, bars and breads, you can serve up one satisfying dessert after another with this throwback bakeware!
-Our round-up focuses on pieces that are cute without being kitschy, and designs that are clever enough to enhance a dish without totally stealing the show.
+We focused on pieces that are cute without being kitschy, and designs that are clever enough to enhance a dish without totally stealing the show.
+This bakeware will get you ready to try your hand at all Grandma’s best desserts.
+(Retro apron optional.)

 Kovot Bakeware Dish

-In an ivory antique finish, this ceramic dish set ($15) is perfect for seasonal favorites like this Peach Cobbler.
-The lid makes it an ideal bakeware choice for take and make dishes, including this Jumbleberry Crumble, shared between parishioners at a Pennsylvania church.
+In an ivory antique finish, this ceramic dish set ($15) is perfect for seasonal favorites like this peach cobbler.
+The lid makes it an ideal bakeware choice for make and take dishes, including our Jumbleberry Crumble, shared between parishioners at a Pennsylvania church.

 Nordic Ware 9×9 English Shortbread Pan

-The Vintage Charm series features four patterns (including Golden Days, shown here), and we love them all!
-This set of three nesting bowls ($25) has your everyday go-to sizes, with a 3-cup, 6-cup and 10-cup bowl included.
+The Vintage Charm series features four patterns inspired by retro Pyrex (including Golden Days, shown here), and we love them all!
+This set of nesting bowls ($29) has your everyday go-to sizes, with a 3-cup, 6-cup and 10-cup bowl included.

 Crow Canyon Home Enamel Jelly Roll Tray

-In solid white with red trim, this enamel baking pan ($36) adds a bit of retro flair to whatever strikes your baking fancy.
-Roomy enough for cookies (oh Lemon Meltaways, how we love thee!) or a loaf of bread, this dish can be a versatile, hardworking addition to your kitchen collection.
+In solid white with red trim, this enamel baking pan ($39) adds a bit of retro flair to whatever strikes your baking fancy.
+Roomy enough for cookies (oh lemon meltaways, how we love thee!) or a loaf of bread, this dish can be a versatile, hardworking addition to your kitchen collection.

 Rose Levy Berenbaum’s Perfect Pie Plate